Ensuring Your Vehicle is Road Worthy-It is Your Responsibility

 Mechanical and Electrical Problems

-Another important aspect of your car's road worthiness is the condition of its major components such as the brakes, the engine, the steering and the electrics.
+Major components that affect your vehicle's safety are the brakes, the engine, the steering and the electrics.
 If any of these components are not up to standard - and more importantly - not up to the standard as set out by the Vehicle and Operator Services Agency (VOSA), then the vehicle is not roadworthy.Some of the most common problems are:

 - Defective brakes